Cranq-io/cranq-tutorials/prototypes/system/environment variable getter with fallback.md

+---
+description: system]
+---

 # Environment variable getter with fallback

-[system]

 Gets a variable from the system environment by name or the provided fallback if not found